 HMS Ausonia in the early 1960’s on one of her last summer sea trials while based at Malta.

 On completion of the repairs to the engine bearing, HMS Ausonia left Malta for the last time arriving in Portsmouth on the 7th August 1964 to pay off for disposal.
 Her retirement from Malta was due to the gradual reduction of British forces in Malta, which had seen the disbandment of the 5th Submarine Division.

-Finally, in September 1965 she was sold to a Spanish ship breakers and on the 13th November 1965, she left Portsmouth under tow for Castellon and the cutting torches of the scrap yard.
+Finally, in August 1965 the decision was made to retire Ausonia and in September 1965, she was sold to a Spanish ship breaker in Castellon for £300,000.
+On the 13th November 1965, she left Portsmouth for the last time, under tow for Castellon and the cutting torches of the scrap yard.

 The following sequence of photographs was taken by Graham Stevens on the 13thNovember 1965 and show HMS Ausonia leaving Portsmouth under tow on her way to the breakers.
 They are almost certainly the last photographs ever taken of the ship.

 The Ausonia had served 18 years as a Cunard White Star passenger liner, 3 years as an Armed Merchant Cruiser and finally, 23 years as the fleet repair ship HMS Ausonia.